popoveugene/qubership-envgene/docs/instance-pipeline-parameters.md

 contexts:
   operational:
     consumers:
-      - name: <consumer-name>-<schema-version>
+      - name: <consumer-component-name>
+        version: <consumer-component-version>
         schema: <json-schema-in-string>
 ```

 **version** - The version of the effective set to be generated.
 Available options are `v1.0` and `v2.0`.
 EnvGene uses `--effective-set-version` to pass this attribute to the Calculator CLI.
 Optional.
 Default value is `v1.0`.

-**contexts.operational.consumers** - For each element in this list, the effective set will contain a consumer-specific operational context component.
-EnvGene uses `--operational-consumer-specific-schema-path` to pass the path to the JSON schema file to the Calculator CLI.
-Each element of the list is passed as a separate `--operational-consumer-specific-schema-path` attribute.
+**contexts.operational.consumers** - Each entry in this list adds a consumer-specific operational context component to the Effective Set.
+EnvGene passes the path to the corresponding JSON schema file to the Calculator CLI using the `--operational-consumer-specific-schema-path argument`.
+Each list element is passed as a separate argument.
 Optional.

-**contexts.operational.consumers.name** - The name of the consumer-specific operational context component registered in EnvGene, in `<consumer-name>-<schema-version>` notation.
-The schema for this consumer is contained in the EnvGene Docker image.
-Optional.
-Mutually exclusive with `contexts.operational.consumers.schema`.
+**contexts.operational.consumers[].name** - The name of the consumer-specific operational context component.
+If used without `contexts.operational.consumers[].schema`, the component must be pre-registered in EnvGene.
+Mandatory

+**contexts.operational.consumers[].version** - The version of the consumer-specific operational context component.
+If used without `contexts.operational.consumers[].schema`, the component must be pre-registered in EnvGene.
+Mandatory

+Registered component JSON schemas are stored in the EnvGene Docker image as JSON files named: `<consumers-name>-<consumer-version>.schema.json`

-List of consumer-specific operational context components registered in EnvGene:
+Consumer-specific operational context components registered in EnvGene:

 1. None

-**contexts.operational.consumers.schema** - The content of the consumer-specific operational context component JSON schema transformed into a string.
-EnvGene saves the value as a JSON file and passes the path to it to the Calculator CLI.
+**contexts.operational.consumers[].schema** - The content of the consumer-specific operational context component JSON schema transformed into a string.
+It is used to generate a consumer-specific operational context for a consumer not registered in EnvGene.
+EnvGene saves the value as a JSON file with the name `<contexts.operational[].name>-<contexts.operational[].version>.schema.json` and passes the path to it to the Calculator CLI via `--operational-consumer-specific-schema-path` attribute.
 The schema obtained in this way is not saved between pipeline runs and must be passed for each run.
 Optional.
-Mutually exclusive with `contexts.operational.consumers.name`.

 See details of [Effective Set generation](./calculator-cli.md#effective-set)